TRAVEL DESTINATION: Otago Peninsula, Dunedin, South Island, New Zealand

 New Zealand Fur Seals (Kekeno)

 New Zealand fur seals are quite common seals found in New Zealand.
-They are widespread and can be found from Subantarctic islands up to Coromandel Peninsula, Auckland and even South and Western Australia.
+They are widespread and can be found from Subantarctic islands up to the Coromandel Peninsula, Auckland and even South and Western Australia.
 Unlike New Zealand sea lions, which love sandy beaches and dunes, fur seals prefer rocky coastlines, steep boulder beaches, crevices and tidal pools.
 They are also known to be one of the most skilled divers and can dive longer and deeper than any other fur seal.
 They can move quickly on land as well.
 It’s advisable not to come close to a female with seal pups or to cut off their escape route to the ocean.

-Fur seals can be distinguished from New Zealand sea lions by their pointed nose, visible external ears and long pale whiskers.
+Fur seals can be distinguished from New Zealand sea lions by their pointed nose, visible external ears, and long pale whiskers.
 They are covered by 2 layers of thick fur.
 The visible one has grey to brown color and serves them as a protection and to keep the inner layer dry and warm.
-Underneath they have a cosy dense layer of dry fur that they rely on.
+Underneath they have a cozy dense layer of dry fur that they rely on.
 These animals are usually frightened of people, but can also be quite territorial during the breeding season.
 They are also very good at hiding and blending with coastal rocks.
 I nearly missed them a couple of times, as they can’t be recognized from far.
 So, if you know what part of the beach and coastal area they might be at, Otago Peninsula doesn’t disappoint.

 Other Animals of Otago Peninsula